 - Enable students to develop in-depth knowledge of enduring concepts and principles used to plan, execute, and/or evaluate military tactics, operations, and/or strategy

-- Develop a detailed understanding of major, direct inputs to the development military power in peacetime and/or wartime
+- Develop a detailed understanding of major, direct inputs to the development of military power in peacetime and/or wartime

 - Provide a detailed examination of some set of major military operations, battles, campaigns, or wars in the past